 It is perfect for younger children with over 60 rides and attractions including play areas just for toddlers.
-For slightly older children there is a giant waterslide that provides a constant source of entertainment, The NERF Zone, where they get to shoot each other with blasters, a huge pirate ship and the ever-popular JCB Zone where children can operate one of the iconic yellow diggers.
+For slightly older children, there is a giant waterslide that provides a constant source of entertainment, as well as The NERF Zone where they get to shoot each other with blasters, a huge pirate ship and the ever-popular JCB Zone where children can operate one of the iconic yellow diggers.

 Maelstrom (Image courtesy of Drayton Manor Theme Park)

-Go Ape in Buxton is one of their highest courses in the country and within walking distance from the historic spa town.
-Although not technically a theme park, the activities appeal to thrill-seekers still and you can choose from a treetop adventure, a journey through the forest on a Segway or a zip trekking adventure.
+Go Ape in Buxton is a different kind of theme park in Derbyshire.
+It is one of the highest courses in the country and within walking distance from the historic spa town of Buxton.
+Although not technically a theme park, the activities still appeal to thrill-seekers and you can choose from a treetop adventure, a journey through the forest on a Segway or a zip trekking adventure.

 Close by is a two-million-year-old natural limestone cave called Poole's Cavern in Buxton Country Park where you can wonder at the amazing crystal formations that adorn the vast and illuminated chambers.
 Enjoy a tasty meal in the Cavern Café before spending some pocket money at the fossil and gemstone shop.